Neo-Assyrian Empire: Initial

 Though he reigned only briefly, Adad-nirari's son Tukulti-Ninurta continued the policies of his father.
 In 885 BC, Tukulti-Ninurta repeated his father's march along the Euphrates and Khabur, though he went in the opposite direction, beginning in the south at Dur-Kurigalzu and then collecting tribute while he travelled north.
 Some of the southern cities that sent tribute to Tukulti-Ninurta during this march were historically more closely aligned with Babylon.
-In terms of military matters, Tukulti-Ninurta also fought against small states in the east, aimed to strengthen Assyrian control in this direction.
+Tukulti-Ninurta fought against small states in the east, aimed to strengthen Assyrian control in this direction.
 Among the lands he defeated were Kirruri, Hubushkia and Gilzanu.
 In later times, Gilzanu often supplied Assyria with horses.